Documentation Guidelines#

 General Classes#

-• If a class has custom signals, define them in the Signals section.
+If a class has custom signals, add docstrings to the functions decorated with

-• If a class has custom properties, define them in the Properties section.
+If a class has custom properties, add docstrings to the functions decorated with

 """